 The degree in drafting and design technology requires a core of technical courses in the areas of engineering drafting, residential and commercial architecture, computer-aided drafting, and surveying.
 This core can provide the preparation necessary for a variety of assignments that may be available in industry.
 In addition, course work in the areas of science, mathematics, communications, social and behavioral sciences, and humanistic studies provide the general education basis to a productive career and effective citizenship.

-General education coursework can be completed from within or outside of the major field of study.
+General Education (Minimum 17 credits) General education coursework can be completed from within or outside of the major field of study.

-Laboratory Science

-Mathematics (minimum 1000 level)
+- Laboratory Science - Mathematics (minimum 1000 level) .

-1000 level course minimum
+- Written or spoken communication - 1000 level course minimum